vctr7/Data_Science/Recommendation_System/README.md

     def compare(train_data, test_data): The main frame of this code.

-    def def save(filename, result): Save the outcomes of prediction.
+    def save(filename, result): Save the outcomes of prediction.